 Clean up your AutoCAD file so it only has the geometry to be opened in Illustrator.
 Save the file as a 2010 version, as Illustrator cannot open later versions.

-2. Open PDF with Adobe Illustrator
+2. Open the AutoCAD file with Adobe Illustrator

-4. Adjust Line Styles
+3. Adjust Line Styles

 Now that all of the lines are in separate layers, the lines in each layer can easily be adjusted all at once.
 Color, thickness and linetype are the main properties that can be changed.
 To edit the lines, click on the open circle to the right of the layer name.
 This selects all of the content in that layer.
 Then open up the stroke, color, and any other panels to adjust their appearance.